alexnimo/Nimo-Awesome_repo/README.md

   <li>dastardly - a lightweight web application security scanner for your CI/CD pipeline: https://portswigger.net/burp/dastardly</li>
   <li>burp-awesome-tls - this extension hijacks Burp's HTTP/TLS stack and allows you to spoof any browser fingerprint in order to make it more powerful and less prone to fingerprinting by all kinds of WAFs: https://github.com/sleeyax/burp-awesome-tls</li>
   <li>IPRotate_Burp_Extension - extension for Burp Suite which uses AWS API Gateway to change your IP on every request: https://github.com/RhinoSecurityLabs/IPRotate_Burp_Extension</li>
+    <li>FireProx - FireProx leverages the AWS API Gateway to create pass-through proxies that rotate the source IP address with every request: https://github.com/ustayready/fireprox</li>
+    <li>gigaproxy - a tool is designed to rotate IPs using mitmproxy, AWS API Gateway, and Lambda: https://github.com/Sprocket-Security/gigaproxy</li>
+  <li>sign-saboteur - a Burp Suite extension for editing, signing, verifying, and attacking signed tokens.
+It supports different types of tokens: https://github.com/d0ge/sign-saboteur</li>
+  <li>gotestwaf - a tool for API and OWASP attack simulation that supports a wide range of API protocols including REST, GraphQL, gRPC, WebSockets, SOAP, XMLRPC, and others: https://github.com/wallarm/gotestwaf</li>
+  <li>ShadowClone - allows you to distribute your long running tasks dynamically across thousands of serverless functions and gives you the results within seconds where it would have taken hours to complete: https://github.com/fyoorer/ShadowClone</li>
+  <li>jwt-hack - Hack the JWT(JSON Web Token): https://github.com/hahwul/jwt-hack</li>
+  <li>GAP-Burp-Extension - an evolution of the original getAllParams extension for Burp.
+Not only does it find more potential parameters for you to investigate, but it also finds potential links to try these parameters on, and produces a target specific wordlist to use for fuzzing: https://github.com/xnl-h4ck3r/GAP-Burp-Extension</li>
+  <li>domloggerpp - a browser extension that allows you to monitor, intercept, and debug JavaScript sinks based on customizable configurations: https://github.com/kevin-mizu/domloggerpp</li>
+  <li>GAP-Burp-Extension - this is an evolution of the original getAllParams extension for Burp.
+Not only does it find more potential parameters for you to investigate, but it also finds potential links to try these parameters on, and produces a target specific wordlist to use for fuzzing: https://github.com/xnl-h4ck3r/GAP-Burp-Extension</li>
+  <li>http-garden - a collection of HTTP servers and proxies configured to be composable, along with scripts to interact with them in a way that makes finding vulnerabilities much much easier: https://github.com/narfindustries/http-garden</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>